httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 For verification, the verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The output of the HMAC function is compared to the value of the HTTP message signature, and the results of the comparison determine the validity of the signature presented.

+Use of this algorithm can be indicated at runtime using the `hmac-sha256` value for the `alg` signature parameter.

 ### ECDSA using curve P-256 DSS and SHA-256 {#method-ecdsa-p256-sha256}